speedingplanet/mathworks-javascript/labs/lab-01.md

 ## Lab 01-1

 Uncomment the import statement which defines users
-Using `users`, create an array `names` which contains the full name of each user as a string.
+Using `users`, create an array `names` which contains the full name (the display name?) of each user as a string.
 For example: `['John Paxton', 'Dann Russo']`.
 Print the `names` array to the console.
+Filter out the users who are corporations.

 ## Lab 01-2